 550-157 Alcohol and Other Drug Abuse Internship 2 - 5 Crs.
 Focuses on demonstrating competency in the 12 core functions and the 8 practice dimensions of substance use disorder counseling.
 Integrates knowledge and skills learned in theoretical and practical coursework to provide students with knowledge, skills and attitudes to provide treatment services to AODA clients in inpatient and/or outpatient clinical agencies, residential treatment facilities, AODA group homes and other clinical settings that treat substance use disorders.

 (Prerequisites: Completion of or concurrent enrollment in 550-156 Alcohol and Other Drug Abuse Internship 1.
 Must be taken in the final semester; criminal background check)

-550-159 Resiliency Training - 2 Crs.
+- 550-159 Resiliency Training 2 Crs.
 Introduces the theory of resiliency as a developmental vocabulary of strengths.
 Focuses on strategies for students to utilize to avoid pitfalls of a risk/deficit perspective.
 Also examines inroads for students to find their inner strengths.
 Builds skills in how to handle life situations with resiliency.
-(Prerequisite: 801-195 Written Communication)

-550-160 On-Campus Talk About Alcohol - 1 Cr.
-Reduces the risk of experiencing alcohol-related health and impairment problems at any point in life.
+(Prerequisite: 801-195 Written Communication) - 550-160 On-Campus Talk About Alcohol 1 Cr.Reduces the risk of experiencing alcohol-related health and impairment problems at any point in life.
 To achieve this, the course has four behavior goals: (1) increase the incidence of abstinence, (2) delay the onset of the first use of alcohol, (3) reduce high-risk drinking among those who use alcohol, and (4) motivate those who may have alcohol/drug problems to seek assistance.
 Highly recommend 801-195 Written Communication prior to this course.

-560-100 Wellness, Health and Healing - 3 Crs.
-Presents a modern approach to wellness and healing.
-Covers wellness assessment tools, nutrition, fitness and exercise, stress management, disease, and methods of healing along with the development of a personal wellness plan.

-601-107 Electricity and Electronics HVAC - 3 Crs.
+(Prerequisite: Completion of or concurrent enrollment in 890-125 Student Success) - 601-107 Electricity and Electronics HVAC 3 Crs.
 Emphasizes fundamentals of electricity and electronics with application to heating, ventilating, air conditioning and refrigeration equipment.
 Provides hands-on instruction in electrical-mechanical applications.
 Thevenin theorem and Ohm's and Watt's laws are studied, along with magnetic principles, inductance and capacitance in circuits.
-Identification and construction of series, parallel and combination circuits are explored through lab experiments.

-601-108 Heating, Ventilation and Air Conditioning (HVAC) Schematics - 2 Crs.
+Identification and construction of series, parallel and combination circuits are explored through lab experiments. - 601-108 Heating, Ventilation and Air Conditioning (HVAC) Schematics 2 Crs.
 Develops skills in reading wiring diagrams, ladder diagrams, block diagrams, electrical and HVAC/R symbols.
 Focuses on interpreting electrical/electronics and HVAC/R components in a typical circuit.
-(Prerequisite: 601-107 Electricity and Electronics HVAC or dean consent)

-601-109 HVAC/R Code - 1 Cr.
+(Prerequisite: 601-107 Electricity and Electronics HVAC or dean consent) - 601-109 HVAC/R Code 1 Cr.
 Focuses on preparing the student to sit for certification tests required by federal and state governments and the Heating, Ventilation, Air Conditioning and Refrigeration (HVAC/R) industry.
 Students focus on EPA refrigerant-handling exams and Industry Competency Exams (ICE).
 Other certification exams are also examined.
 The student defines goals for this class based on exam needs.
-(Prerequisite: 601-120 Fundamentals of Refrigeration or dean consent)

-601-116 Hydronic Environmental Systems - 3 Crs.
+(Prerequisite: 601-120 Fundamentals of Refrigeration or dean consent) - 601-116 Hydronic Environmental Systems 3 Crs.
 Focuses on the installation and troubleshooting of hydronic systems, water treatment, maintenance, control devices and service tools.
 Hydronic balancing techniques are emphasized using pump laws, distribution balance methods procedures and use of instrumentation.
-(Prerequisite: 601-123 Residential Heating Systems or dean consent)

-601-118 Air Distribution - 2 Crs.
+(Prerequisite: 601-123 Residential Heating Systems or dean consent) - 601-118 Air Distribution 2 Crs.
 Focuses on commercial ventilation systems and air balance techniques.
-Develops skills relative to the importance of balancing, air quality, air measurement, fan laws, balance method and use of instrumentation.

-601-120 Fundamentals of Refrigeration - 2 Crs.
+Develops skills relative to the importance of balancing, air quality, air measurement, fan laws, balance method and use of instrumentation. - 601-120 Fundamentals of Refrigeration 2 Crs.
 Focuses on the fundamental principles of refrigeration, refrigerants, the refrigeration system and control devices.
 Develops skills and knowledge in the diagnosis and repair of air conditioning and refrigeration systems.